Parsl/parslguts/taskpath.rst

 I will dig more into the ``Data Flow Kernel`` source code in the later chapter on task elaboration.

+.. index:: Globus Compute

 HighThroughputExecutor.submit
 =============================

-so now lets dig into the high throughput executor. the dataflow kernel hands over control to whichever executor the user configured (the other options are commonly the thread pool executor (link) and work queue (link) although there are a few others included). but for this example we're going to concentrate on the high throughput executor.
-If you're a globus compute fan, this is the layer at which the globus compute endpoint attaches to the guts of parsl - so everything before this isn't relevant for globus compute, but this bit about the high throughput executor is.
+Now lets dig into the high throughput executor. the dataflow kernel hands over control to whichever executor the user configured (the other options are commonly the thread pool executor (link) and work queue (link) although there are a few others included). but for this example we're going to concentrate on the high throughput executor.
+If you're a Globus Compute fan, this is the layer at which the Globus Compute endpoint attaches to the guts of parsl - so everything before this isn't relevant for Globus Compute, but this bit about the high throughput executor is.

 The data flow kernel will have performed some initialization on the high throughput executor when it started up, in addition to the user-specified configuration at construction time. for now, I'm going to assume that all the parts of the high throughput executor have started up correctly.